chrisvthai/sc_average_overlap/examples/README.md

 Second, a Python notebook that reproduces all figures for the thymocyte analysis is given.
 Code and instructions are provided for running Piccolo normalization and feature selection within an R environment using `rpy2`, however, the bulk of analysis implemented in this example notebook uses Piccolo counts saved to an external CSV file.
 This pertains to Figure 2 in our paper.

+An additional script was used to demonstrate the normal distribution of average overlap when computed on two conjoint ranked lists.
+This pertains to Supplementary Figure 1 in our paper.

 Lastly, an example tutorial that goes through a simple workflow for scRNA-seq analysis of PBMCS incorporating average overlap can be found in `3kpbmcs_tutorial.ipynb`.